mendix/docs/content/howto/logic-business-rules/add-action-to-workflow-toolbox.md

 ## 1 Introduction

 You can expose a microflow as a workflow action and add it to the workflow toolbox.
-This is particularly useful if you plan to reuse the microflow logic several times and turning it into a custom workflow action is a good alternative to using the [Call microflow](/refguide/call-microflow) action.
+This is particularly useful if you plan to reuse the microflow logic several times, turning it into a custom workflow action is a good alternative to using the [Call microflow](/refguide/call-microflow) action.
 There are the following advantages to having the custom workflow action:

 * It makes logic more reusable.
 * The workflow process is more visualized and understandable.